amalay/assignments-node/node-secureapp-automation/README.md

 * Any authenticated user can send message to individual user or in group.
 * Any authenticated user can like the message or reply the message.

-You have to also automate the complete unit testing process using any unit test framework of your choice.
+You have to also automate the complete unit testing process using any unit test framework of your choice.<br/>
 You can use any database of your choice to complete this assignment.